Marion Redfearn Trust Studentship

 Marion Redfearn studied Chemistry at Cambridge and followed with a career in the Chemistry Department at the Central Electricity Research Laboratories (CERL) in Leatherhead, Surrey.
 After a lifelong career in a profession dominated by men, Mrs Redfearn made a bequest to the University of Surrey for a trust to allow female postgraduate students to gain a postgraduate qualification involving physics, chemistry, maths, electrical engineering or sound recording.

-This studentship covers tuition fees, an annual stipend and £1,000 per annum for research expenses for three years in the first instance.
+This studentship will cover 50 per cent tuition fees at the UK/EU rate and 50 per cent of a maintenance allowance based on the UKRI minimum stipend level (pro rata for part-time students).
 Stipend rates are set at the UKRI minimum level in force at the time the studentship is awarded.
-Rates are revised annually; the current stipend is £14,777 per annum (see UKRI website for updates).
-This will be pro rata for part-time.
+Rates are revised annually; the current stipend is £14,777 per annum (please see the UKRI website for updates).
+Departments will need to match fund from other sources such as existing internal studentship funds, UKRI or external funds.

 The trust will cover 18 months of full-time study or part-time equivalent.
 Departments will need to match fund from other sources such as existing internal studentship funds, RCUK or external funds.